 - A relocation option within your company (for example, relocation to an empty part of the warehouse)

-- A plan that allows employees to work remotely until the office is restored
+- A plan that allows employees to work remotely from home or from a local rented space until the office is restored

 - A list of coworking spaces in the area